stormatters image

 Things seemed to go well, but the teachers didn't realize that when they were gone Prahlada would instruct his classmates in devotion to Vishnu.
 The other students were affectionate and respectful to Prahlada, and because of their tender age they were able to listen to his transcendental teachings.
 Prahlada desired their welfare, thus he instructed them about the futility of materialistic life.
 Giving up their playthings, the children sat down to hear, and he told them,

-My dear friends, O sons of the demons, you cannot please the Supreme Personality of godhead by becoming perfect brahmanas, following all the rules and regulations of the scriptures, or by becoming perfectly good in etiquette or Vedic learning.
+My dear friends, O sons of the demons, you cannot please the Supreme Personality of Godhead by becoming perfect brahmanas, following all the rules and regulations of the scriptures, or by becoming perfectly good in etiquette or Vedic learning.
 None of these qualifications can awaken the pleasure of the Lord.
 Not by charity, austerity, sacrifice, cleanliness or vows of poverty can one satisfy the Lord.
 The Lord is pleased only if one has unflinching, unalloyed devotion to him.
 Without sincere devotion, ritual is simply a facade.

 Confused, the boys said, "We know only Sanda and Amarka as our teachers.
 Where have you learned this other knowledge?
 Please explain."